decryptedlayer/Anubis/README.md

 A theoretical quantum resistant peer-to-peer instant messenger utilising a suite of potential post quantum cryptographic algorithms, that makes it infeasable for an adversary with access to a sufficently powerful quantum computer to break.

-**Encryption methods to maximise resistance to quantum based attacks**
+**Encryption methods to maximise and ensure theoretical resistance to quantum based attacks**

 * Password encryption (Hashing and salting methods):
 Hash values utilise PBKDF2 (Password-Based Key Derivation Function 2) to reduce vulnerability to brute force attacks, with a selected key to byte map of 64 and 100 encryption rounds to reduce preimage collision and vulnerability to Grover's algorithm<sup> 1</sup>.
 Although BCrypt is theortically not weakened by Grover's algorithm<sup> 2</sup>, this added layer of vulnerability reduction is simply a precaution.
 Salt values are generated randomly through BCrypt, utilising 20 rounds ensure a higher level entropy between generated salt values.